 The work of Ann Stewart Anderson is characterized by dynamic ambiguity.
 Whether creating from broken dishes, painting in oils on canvas, or printing a woodcut the images are both witty and profound, creative and traditional, experimental and skilled, archetypal and unique.

-Specifically, she chooses to explore the subject of WOMAN.
+Specifically, she chose to explore the subject of WOMAN.

-Anderson, who has been making art for seven decades, revels in the exploration of various media and the special pleasures of the process of creativity with all its ups and downs.
-She is a colorist; she loves pattern; she uses traditional and personal symbology; she is inspired by artists of the past and experiences of the present.
+Anderson, who made art for seven decades, reveled in the exploration of various media and the special pleasures of the process of creativity with all its ups and downs.
+She was a colorist; she loved pattern; she used traditional and personal symbology; she was inspired by artists of the past and experiences of the present.